sebaslogen/resaca/README.md

 This diagram shows the lifecycle of three Composables (A, B and C) with their respective objects scoped with the `rememberScoped` function.
 All these Composables are part of a Composable destination which is part of a Fragment which is part of an Activity which is part of the App.
-The horizontal arrows repesent different lifecycle events, events like: Composable being disposed, Composable screen going into the backstack, fragment going into the backstack, returning from backstack or Activity recreated after a configuration change.
+The horizontal arrows represent different lifecycle events, events like: Composable being disposed, Composable screen going into the backstack, fragment going into the backstack, returning from backstack or Activity recreated after a configuration change.

 The existing alternatives to replicate the lifecycle of the objects in the diagram without using `rememberScoped` are:
 - Object A lifecycle could only be achieved using the Compose `viewModel()` or `ViewModelProviders` factories.